Tuesday, June 29

 Conclusion

 The nature of the Holy Spirit as a personal being vs an impersonal force will likely continue, but encouraging signs of dialogue among different traditions within Christianity continue.
 Christians continue to study the Scriptures, the traditions within the history, the creedal and confessional formulations, and attempt to discern the role of the Holy Spirit in their lives.
-But Green also cautions that in this understanding, we do not limit the Holy Spirit to what is in Scripture, as every utterance is not found in Scripture - but it must be in conformity with Scripture.
+But Green also cautions that in this understanding, we do not limit the Holy Spirit to what is in Scripture, as every utterance is not found in Scripture - but, he argues, it must be in conformity with Scripture.
 Theologian Karl Barth once said that theology must always show itself in praxis.
-We must also be open to the Holy Spirit’s direction - for just as Jesus said, the Spirit blows as it wills.
-We are again reminded that the Spirit or "breath" should be close and intimate, so in the spirit of love, of dialogue and of kinship, we take a moment to appreciate the Holy Spirit, whom the Nicene Creed calls the "giver of life."
+Thus, for the Christian community, theology instructs an openness to the Holy Spirit’s direction - for just as Jesus said, the Spirit blows as it wills.
+In this view, the Spirit or "breath" should be close and intimate, so in the spirit of love, of dialogue and of kinship, one can appreciate the Holy Spirit, whom the Nicene Creed calls the "giver of life."

 Troy Hillman